ganrad/ocp-fis2-po/README.md

     $ mvn fabric8:deploy -Dmysql-service-username=<username> -Dmysql-service-password=<password>

 Substitute appropriate values for 'username' and 'password' fields in the maven command above.
-The `username` and `password` system properties correspond to the credentials used when deploying the MySQL database service.
+The `username` and `password` system properties should correspond to the values used when deploying the MySQL database service.

 To list all the running pods: